Explore Spice Route Kochi – Recent excavations reveal the existence of Muziris.

-In the Fort Kochi area there is a small street behind the big post office called the Quiero Street.
+In the Fort Kochi area, there is a small street behind the big post office called Quiero Street.
 Down the road, there is a small store named Vastra that sells Ayurvedic clothes, towels, bed sheets, handkerchiefs and many other things.
 An interesting fact about their cloth is that it has properties of ayurvedic herbs that benefit your body.
 It’s definitely worth the buy.

 AT A GLANCE